Venice Sparks Indigenous Peoples Day Movement in Los Angeles

 Venice Supports Indigenous People’s Day in Los Angeles— but will Mike Bonin?

-Venice,CA— On September 15, 2015 The Venice Neighborhood Council unanimously passed a motion asking the Venice community to support an Indigenous People’s Day as well as calling for the City of Los Angeles to formally adopt the holiday in place of Columbus Day.
+Venice, CA— On September 15, 2015, the Venice Neighborhood Council unanimously passed a motion authored by Mike Bravo asking the Venice community to support an Indigenous Peoples’ Day as well as calling for the City of Los Angeles to formally adopt the holiday in place of Columbus Day.

-Perhaps inspired by the viral popularity and supportive response to Venice’s call for the holiday, two months later in November councilman O’Farrell announces that he wants to make Indigenous People’s Day in Los Angeles a reality and now it is finally ready for serious consideration by the Los Angeles City Council.
+Perhaps inspired by the viral popularity and supportive response to Venice’s call for the holiday, two months later, in November, councilman O’Farrell announces that he wants to make Indigenous Peoples’ Day in Los Angeles a reality, and now it is finally ready for serious consideration by the Los Angeles City Council.

 But will Mike Bonin support it?